bible-technology/scribe-docs/docs/autographa-live/Part-2/Replace-a-word-with-another-word/p2-6-2-how-to-find-replce-wrd-crnt-chap.md

 ---
 id: p2-6-2-how-to-find-replce-wrd-crnt-chap.md
 sidebar_label: How to find and replace a word in the current chapter?
+title: How to find and replace a word in the current chapter?
 ---

-## How to find and replace a word in the current chapter?

 To replace a word in the current chapter of the translation text with another required word, follow the steps below.